57P/du Toit–Neujmin–Delporte

 57P/du Toit–Neujmin–Delporte is the designation of a periodic comet.
 It is a member of the Jupiter family of comets whose orbits and evolution are strongly influenced by the giant planet.
-In 2002 it was discovered to have broken up into at least 20 fragments.
+In 2002, it was discovered to have broken up into at least 20 fragments.
 At the time of their discovery, these shed fragments were spread out along the orbital path subtending an angle of 27 arcminutes from the comet's surviving head.

 Discovery

 The comet has many co-discoverers and a complicated discovery history due to unreliable communications during World War II.
 Daniel du Toit discovered the comet (retrospectively designated as P/1941 O1) on July 18, 1941, working at Boyden Station, South Africa.
 His cabled message about the comet did not reach his employer, Harvard College Observatory, until July 27.
-During a routine asteroid search, Grigory N. Neujmin (Simeis Observatory, Soviet Union) found the comet on a photographic plate exposed July 25.
-He confirmed his own observation on July 29, but the radiogram from Moscow took 20 days to reach Harvard.
+During a routine asteroid search, Grigory N. Neujmin (Simeis Observatory, Soviet Union) found the comet on a photographic plate exposed on 25 July.
+He confirmed his own observation on 29 July, but the radiogram from Moscow took 20 days to reach Harvard.
 The official announcement of the new comet finally happened on August 20, 1941.
-A few days later, it became known that Eugène Joseph Delporte at the Royal Observatory, Belgium, also had found the comet on August 19, so he was added to the list of discoverers.
+A few days later, it became known that Eugène Joseph Delporte at the Royal Observatory in Belgium, also had found the comet on 19 August, so he was added to the list of discoverers.

 A few weeks later, news from Paul Ahnert at Sonneberg, Thuringia, Germany, reached Harvard that he also observed the new comet on July 22, but it was too late to recognize his contribution.

 Fragment A was last observed in 2002.